-Opticians also undergo a specialized optician training program in a few states to get a license for selling eyewear while in other states an optician can also fit contact lenses after undergoing a certification program.
+Opticians also undergo a specialized optician training program in a few states to get a license for selling eyewear.
+In contrast, in other states, an optician can also fit contact lenses after undergoing a certification program.

 Whom Should You Go To?

 The answer lies in your current eye condition.
-If your eyes are healthy and you just need a quick checkup to keep a check on your eye health, you can go for any of them.
+If your eyes are healthy and need a quick checkup to keep a check on your eye health, you can go for any of them.
 It comes down to your preference as an optometrist and ophthalmologist are both trained in diagnosing, correcting, and prescribing eyewear for corrective measures.

-On the other hand, if you are going through a severe eye disorder, including glaucoma or cataract, it is preferred to seek help from someone who is trained and thorough in monitoring and treating your condition.
+On the other hand, if you are going through a severe eye disorder, including glaucoma or cataract, it is preferred to seek help from trained and thorough monitoring and treating your condition.
 These kinds of severe conditions usually call for an ophthalmologist.
 In such cases, an optometrist might be of no use to you.

-However, you can visit an optometrist for treating minor conditions including dry eyes or eye infection but critical conditions asking for eye surgery need expert hands of an ophthalmologist.
+However, you can visit an optometrist for treating minor conditions, including dry eyes or eye infection, but critical conditions asking for eye surgery need an ophthalmologist’s expert hands.

 In a lot of cases, it has been seen that an optometrist and ophthalmologist work mutually as a team.
 This mutual relationship is called co-management.
 In co-management, an optometrist ensures to diagnose patients, provide them with solutions, and refer them to an ophthalmologist for a definite and corrective treatment plan.
 Your further complications and surgeries are dealt with by an ophthalmologist.
-Once you are done with the surgery, the ophthalmologist sends you back to the optometrist who monitors and checks your health as well as provides you with post-operative measures.
+Once you are done with the surgery, the ophthalmologist sends you back to the optometrist, monitors, checks your health, and provides you with post-operative measures.